 Material Research

-pH & Colour in Natural Dye
+pH & Colour Shifts in Natural Dyeing

 pH is one of the most powerful and underused variables in natural dyeing.
 The same dye molecule behaves differently in acid versus alkaline conditions — shifting colour, saturation, and tone.
 Understanding pH turns mordanting from a technical step into a creative one.